Innsbruck Early Music Festival 2019 Review: La Dori

 Oronte’s captain of the guard, Erasto, was played by bass-baritone Pietro di Bianco.
 He interpreted a typical red-blooded male, who was pursuing Celinda, actually Tolomeo in disguise, at least he was until he realized that she was a he, and admitted that he still loved him!
 Di Bianco gave a good performance in which he captured the hormone possessed soldier.
 He was vocally forceful, but full of the necessary subtlety to engage the listener, with well-presented short coloratura passages and nuanced ornamentation.

-For pure comedy value it would be difficult to beat, tenor Alberto Allegrezza in the role of Dirce, Oronte’s old nurse.
-There was no attempt to play this the character other than what it was, as a man playing the role of a woman past her prime.
+For pure comedy value, it would be difficult to beat, tenor Alberto Allegrezza in the role of Dirce, Oronte’s old nurse.
+There was no attempt to play this the character other than what it was, like a man playing the role of a woman past her prime.
 It was all wonderfully stereotypical and great fun, as Allegrezza lost no opportunity to chase the men around the stage, especially Golo, who she had a liking for.
 He showcased brilliant acting skills and vocal flexibility.

 Tenor Bradley Smith gave a pleasing portrayal of Dori’s teacher, Arsete.
 His voice has an attractive timbre, his vocalization was measured and controlled, and displayed agility which he used to good effect, intelligently embellishing the musical line.
 Although one of the least interesting roles in the work, (his backstory is far more interesting), Smith nevertheless attracted attention.